Colour me jaded, but I’ve learned to exercise a bit of caution when it comes to new restaurant openings in the Bay.

 Sequel, behind Rhythm House, Kala Ghoda, Fort.

 La Folie Lab, Kamala Mills

-… Starting with the South Bombay opening of Bandra’s La Folie Lab – a simple and fuss-free spot, where the fresh and feisty food does all the talking.
+Another Bandra export to rejoice over is the South Bombay outpost of La Folie Lab – a simple and fuss-free spot, where the fresh and feisty food does all the talking.
 Think beautifully-textured salads, tartines and creamy burrata cocooned within flakily-golden croissants (among other high-level pleasures!).